hyperledger-cacti/cacti/rfcs/formats/network/iin_method.md

 Similar to the Network DID creation request, the updation request has a NetworkDIDDocument and signatures.
 NetworkDIDDocument contains the updated Network DID document and signatures is a set of signatures satisfying the  `updatePolicy` in the `GroupMultiSig` verification method of the existing DID document, as well as the `networkParticipants`.

-The updation request can be made by IIN agent of any participant of the network.
+The updation request can be made by an IIN agent of any participant of the network.

 #### Validation of a Network DID updation request by the IIN